gumyr/cq_warehouse/docs/subclassing.rst

     class Nut(ABC, Solid):

-and therefore inherits the methods of Solid and therefore Shape. ``Nut`` is itself a base class for a whole series of different classes of nuts like ``DomedCadNut`` which is defined as follows:
+and therefore inherits the methods of Solid and Shape. ``Nut`` is itself a base class for a whole series of different classes of nuts like ``DomedCadNut`` which is defined as follows: